-First thing first, so we are all on the same page, let us group all these ominous words such as “Darknet”, “Darkweb”, or other similar analogies behind a much more sensible one, the DeepWeb.
+First thing first, let us group all these ominous words such as “Darknet”, “Darkweb”, or other similar analogies behind a much more sensible one, the DeepWeb.
 Then, let’s take a dive together into it to define what it is exactly and what information it contains.

 The DeepWeb in a few words

-The DeepWeb represents all the portions of the Internet that are not readily available, either because they are not indexed by common search engines, or because they need special tools to access them.
+The DeepWeb represents all the portions of the Internet that are not readily available.
+Either because common search engines don’t index them, or because they need special tools to access them.

-Amongst the most known are the pasties websites, aptly named because they offer a unique way to share data by simply copying and pasting the information on them.
-Originally used to exchange code snipped, they are now often used to dump credentials by random hackers, or to store additional offensive payloads such as obfuscated PowerShell scripts.
+Amongst the most known are the pasties websites, aptly named because they offer a unique way to share data.
+Indeed they simply copy and paste the information on them.
+Originally used to exchange code snipped, they are now often used for other reasons.
+For instance, to dump credentials by random hackers, or to store additional offensive payloads such as obfuscated PowerShell scripts.

 A bit deeper

-Going a bit deeper, the DeepWeb also refers to alternative networks such as The Onion Router (TOR), I2P, or FreeNet, which allow people to publish data online, without any kind of censorship, and with the added benefit of preserving the anonymity of publishers and readers alike.
+Going a bit deeper, the DeepWeb also refers to alternative networks such as The Onion Router (TOR), I2P, or FreeNet.
+These networks allow people to publish data online without any kind of censorship and with the added benefit of preserving the anonymity of publishers and readers alike.

 But these are simply alternative networks on top of an already quite furnished infrastructure.
-Many services can be found on the Internet for those who know where to look at such as private Websites, Forums, Chat Systems, or emails, and the venerable IRC.
+We can find many services on the Internet for those who know where to look at such as private Websites, Forums, Chat Systems, or emails, and the venerable IRC.

 The information one can found on the DeepWeb is various.
 On pasties websites, stolen data such as samples of credential dumps are common.
-These credentials might originate directly for your internal servers, but more often than not, the leak would come from on a third party breached web server.
+These credentials might originate directly for your internal servers.
+However, more often than not, the leak would come from on a third party breached web server.

 Forums are also a trove of information, where people sell stolen data, or talk about the exploitation of external vulnerabilities, possibly targeting your brand or external IP’s.